-I'm in my late sixties, a German who worked as Germans do: restless, stressful and with only short breaks, year after year.
+I'm in my mid-seventies, a German-Australian who worked as Germans do: restless, stressful and with only short breaks, year after year.

 What is Zen?

 But in 2001 I stepped out of my job, left my life in Germany and went to the south of India and spent nearly ten years in a Zen Meditation Centre.

 Now I'm living for about 10 years in Australia with Elle, who also has a website, about Sydney Australia

 I have practised meditation since I was in my early forties.
-Most of the time it's the Japanese Version of meditation: Zen.
+Most of the time it's the Japanese Version of Buddhist meditation: Zen.

 I experienced its many faces.

 - Zen has a reputation for quality, precision and simplicity.

 - Zen is the most minimalist form of spirituality.